wso2/docs-open-banking/en/docs/toolkits/regulatory-aggregator/regulatory-aggregator-qsg.md

 3. Locate the service provider generated for DCR and click on the corresponding **Edit** link.
 4. Expand **Local & Outbound Authentication Configuration**.
 5. Select **Advanced Configuration** as the Authentication Type.
-6. Use the following script for **Script Based Adaptive Authentication**.
+6. Use the following script for **Script Based Adaptive Authentication**:

     ```
     var onLoginRequest = function(context) {